ericafk0001/threejs-procedral-galaxy/README.md

 ## Acknowledgments

 - [Three.js Documentation](https://threejs.org/docs/)
-- Inspiration from various 3D galaxy simulations online. 🌌🙏✨
+- Thank you to @TheScreamingFedora for setup ! 🌌🙏✨

 ---